dalvancarvalho/personal-website/README.md

 >
 > [**Download Node.js**](https://nodejs.org/en/download) - _Go for the **LTS** version if you are not sure or never installed **Node.js** before_ <br> [**Download Git**](https://git-scm.com/downloads)

-1. After fork this repository, navigate to its folder and open the terminal.
+1. After clone this repository, navigate to its folder and open the terminal.
 To make things easier, you can also open the terminal directly from your code editor (I recommend [Visual Studio Code](https://code.visualstudio.com/)).

 2. Install Yarn (in case you haven't already installed it on your system):